6 March 2020

 Dry socket is the most common condition in people that smoke excessively.
 Dental implants are less likely to integrate or 'take' in those who smoke than in non-smokers.

 Oral cancer is a very severe condition that if not treated, can cost you your life.
 Quitting is always the best solution, but if it is too hard, you can always schedule routine checkups to keep everything in check.
-City Dental Hospital is one of the best dental hospitals in Rajkot, Gujrat.
+Shah's Dental Serenity is one of the best dental Clinic in South Mumbai.

 6 January 2020